Prog-Kalio/Prog-Kalio/README.md

 - 👋 Hi, I’m @Prog-Kalio
 - 👀 I’m interested in Fullstack software development
 - 🌱 I’m currently learning Cyber secure coding with certnexus usa
-- 💞️ I’m looking to collaborate on remotefrontend and backend projects
+- 💞️ I’m looking to collaborate on remote frontend and backend projects
 - 📫 How to reach me: ktamunotonye@gmail.com or call/whatsapp me on +2348186705771

 <!---